 Many of them are now also compatible with smart home devices like Amazon Echo and Google Home so you can control them with your voice too.
-Here are a few to consider - but be aware that Amazon is likely to announce its own plug soon.
+Here are a few to consider.

 Eve Energy (originally Elgato) is available as a UK plug, EU plug and a US plug and it is the only smart plug on this list that is compatible with Apple's HomeKit, therefore allowing control through Siri.
 If you're an iPhone and HomePod owner, this is the plug for you.